scala/docs.scala-lang/_tour/basics.md

 ## Case Classes

 Scala has a special type of class called a "case" class.
 By default, case classes are immutable, and they are compared by value (unlike classes, which are compared by reference).
-This makes them particularly useful for [pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html#matching-on-case-classes).
+This makes them additionally useful for [pattern matching](https://docs.scala-lang.org/tour/pattern-matching.html#matching-on-case-classes).

 You can define case classes with the `case class` keywords: